tianleimin/Thesis-EmotionRecognition/README.md

 @inproceedings{ACIImain,
-  title={Emotion recognition in spontaneous and acted dialogues}, author={Tian, Leimin and Moore, Johanna D and Lai, Catherine}, booktitle={Proceedings of the 2015 International Conference on Affective Computing and Intelligent Interaction (ACII)}, pages={698--704}, year={2015}, organization={IEEE}
+  title={Emotion recognition in spontaneous and acted dialogues}, author={Tian, Leimin and Moore, Johanna D and Lai, Catherine}, booktitle={Proceedings of the 2015 International Conference on Affective Computing and Intelligent Interaction}, pages={698--704}, year={2015}, organization={IEEE}